 Simon Armitage has dedicated his life to understanding our world through prose, and was named Britain’s poet Laureate in 2019 – the highest office in poetry.
 He has since penned poems in response to the war in the Ukraine, COP26 and the impending climate crisis, and the pandemic.

 So how can we carve out a space to enjoy more poetry?
 And what can these poems reveal about our world and our places in it?
 Join Simon Armitage for a live reading and an evening of conversation with UNSW Associate Professor in English Sean Pryor, about his impressive career as British poet Laureate, and how he’ll continue to use poetry to seek truth and justice.

-The closest accessible drop off point to the Roundhouse is the north entrance (D5 on map).
-Vehicles need to arrive via High Street, Gate 2, follow the road to Third Avenue and turn onto 1st Avenue West.
-The closest accessible parking is available in the Western Campus Car Park on Anzac Parade (G2 on map).
+The closest accessible drop off point to the Roundhouse is the north entrance via High Street, Gate 2, follow the road to Third Avenue and turn onto 1st Avenue West.
+More information on getting there can be found via our interactive accessibility map available here.

 The Roundhouse has a hearing loop.
 Patrons wishing to utilise this need to simply switch their hearing aid to the T (Telecoil) setting to pick up on the wireless signal.

 Auslan interpreting services and/or live captioning can be provided for selected talks upon request.

 To discuss access requirements and book selected services, please call the Centre for Ideas on 02 9065 0485 or email firstname.lastname@example.org.